JulyJ/awesome-crafting/_pages/cheatsheets/sashiko.md

 ## FAQ

 **Is sashiko embroidery only done with white thread?**
-Traditionally, yes — white on indigo is classic, but colored threads can be used creatively.
+Traditionally, yes — white on indigo is classic, but coloured threads can be used creatively.

 **Can sashiko be machine embroidered?**
 It can, but hand stitching preserves the authentic look and texture.